This post contains affiliate links.

 - Worcestershire Sauce: Salty sauce coming right up.
 Be sure to use a vegan brand.

-- Beef Broth Base: Add tons of umami with this vegan beef flavored powder (I’m obsessed these bases from Orrington Farms!)
+- Beef Broth Base: This vegan beef-flavored powder adds tons of umami.
+(I’m obsessed with the bases from Orrington Farms!)

 - Seasoning: Garlic and onion are typical with “beef”, and the smoked paprika and ground black pepper finish things off.

 TVP is a fat-free complete protein!
-It’s dehydrated and once added to liquid it totally resembles ground meat.
-It is the perfect way to add protein to your meals and even the non-vegetarians will eat it right up.
+It’s dehydrated, and once added to liquid it totally resembles ground meat.
+It is the perfect way to add protein to your meals, and even non-vegetarians will eat it right up.

 How to make Vegan Beef Crumbles

-This is a super easy way to get vegetarian ground beef to the table.
+This is a super-easy way to get vegetarian ground beef to the table.
 I love that it can be used just about anywhere you would typically use ground meat!
+Here’s a quick overview of making it.
+Jump to the recipe card for the full instructions.

 Step 1: Simmer

-First mix up the sauce by adding all the ingredients to a pot (minus the TVP!) and give it a simmer.
-Tomato paste can have a bit of a tang to it and that is minimized by simmering.
-A gentle simmer allows the flavors to marry and gives it a really rich umami taste.
+First, mix up the sauce by adding all the ingredients to a pot (minus the TVP!) and giving it a simmer.

 Remove the pan from the heat and stir in the TVP.
 Let it rest for 10 minutes so the TVP rehydrates and soaks in all the flavor.